Windows 98 SE in DOSBox-X for Windows 10/11 and macOS

-A system for running Windows 98 SE in DOSBox-X under macOS and modern Windows
+A system for running Windows 98 SE in DOSBox-X under modern Windows and macOS

-This page describes a system based on DOSBox-X that runs Windows 98 SE (Second Edition) under recent versions of macOS (and, when it is ready, under Windows 10 or 11.
-Because Windows 98 SE is copyrighted software, the system will not run until you drop on its icon an .iso file containing an image of the Windows 98 SE installation CD distributed by Microsoft.
+This page describes a system based on DOSBox-X that runs Windows 98 SE (Second Edition) under Windows 10 (64-bit only) and Windows 11 and under recent versions of macOS.
+Because Windows 98 SE is copyrighted software, the macOS version of this system will not run until you drop on its icon an .iso file containing an image of the Windows 98 SE installation CD distributed by Microsoft.
 No doubt you made an archive copy of that CD and can use it for unlocking the system.

 Under DOSBox-X, it is normally difficult or impossible to share files between a DOSBox-X-based Windows 9x setup and the host computer.
 The system described on this page, however, makes it easy to send files to the Windows 98 SE desktop from the host computer when the system starts up, and to send files back to the host computer from the Windows 98 SE system when the system shuts down.